MilanLund/kentico-cloud-delivery-js-sdk/README.md

 # Delivery SDK for Javascript

+## Notification

-Unofficial SDK for the Kentico Cloud Delivery API.
-The SDK is currently under development, is not tested well and might change without guarantee of backward compatibility.
+This is an unofficial SDK for the Kentico Cloud Delivery API.
+The SDK is currently under development, it is not fully tested and might change without guarantee of backward compatibility.

 ## About

-The idea behind this SDK is to:
+The purpose of this SDK is to:

--   Get complete content for current view from the Kentico Cloud storage easily.
+-   Deliver complete content for a current view from the Kentico Cloud storage with ease.
--   Simplify content in the response to be able to operate and render the content easily.
+-   Simplify the output in order to make it operable for rendering.

 All of this happens in a single Promise chain in 3 steps:

 1. Get complete content by calling the `getContent` method that is able to make multiple requests and return a single response.
-2. Simplify the content by getting only values from the complex response with use of the `getValues` method.
+2. Simplify the delivered content by getting only values from the complex response with use of the `getValues` method.
-3. Process some raw values to get them ready to be rendered in a view:
+3. Process selected raw values to get them ready to be rendered in a view:
     -   `resolveModularContentInRichText` Rich text elements might contain modular content.
 This method resolves specified modular content item in specified rich text element according to provided template.

 ## Installation